Chicago homicides down 30% for first quarter: police

-CHICAGO — The Chicago Police Department says the newest crime numbers release Monday confirm a trend that has been shaping up for several years.
+CHICAGO — The Chicago Police Department says the newest crime numbers released Monday confirm a trend that has been shaping up for several years.

 Murders so far this year are down 30% from the same period a year ago.
 Over the past three years, murders have been cut by more than half.